ncorbuk/SubZone/README.md

 * Argparse : n/a
 * Json : n/a

-*Not from the standerd libraries.*
+*Not from the standard libraries.*
 * Colorama : >=0.3.9
 * Requests : >=2.18.4
 * Urlib3 : >=1.22